'The Essential Sports Spread Betting Website'

 We've provided a few tennis spread betting examples below:

-Tennis X Courts Example - Henman playing Hewitt in the 1/4 final at Wimbledon.
+Tennis X Courts Example - Murray playing Tsonga in the 1/4 final at Wimbledon.
 The spread for the 'Tennis X Courts' bet in this game is set at 94 -97.
-The points are made up by multiplying the number of games Hewitt wins in each set by the number of games Henman wins (ie 6 - 4 = 6 x 4 = 24) and then adding these totals up.
+The points are made up by multiplying the number of games Murray wins in each set by the number of games Tsonga wins (ie 6 - 4 = 6 x 4 = 24) and then adding these totals up.
 So if you think that it will be a really close 5 set match you would buy, but if you think it will be one sided you would sell.

 Say it is close and you bought for £2 per point at 97:

-It goes to 5 sets with Hewitt winning the final set and the scoring is as follows:
+It goes to 5 sets with Murray winning the final set and the scoring is as follows:

 6 - 4 (6 x4 =24)